hazelweakly/hazelweakly.me/src/blog/stop-building-ai-tools-backwards.md

 Generate rough documentation, rough/high-level architecture diagrams, then a testing plan, then the tests, then stubbed feature-flagged code...
 _THEN_ generate the code.

-Once the code passes the tests, work backwards over the entire process and use the existing code to improve the tests, flesh out the testing plan, polish the architecture diagrams, and finalize the documentation.
+Once the code passes the tests, work backwards over the entire process and use the existing code to improve the tests, flesh out the testing plan, polish the architecture diagrams, and finalise the documentation.

 Why?
 Because if you ask a human "is this right?" when they don't have a solution in mind, you're asking a validation-style question that humans can't assess.
 That's not retrieval, and even worse, we're _really_ bad at it.